A Partially Separable Model for Dynamic Valued Networks: Introduction

 \section{Introduction}

-Networks are used to represent relational phenomena in many domains, such as human interaction in behavioral science \citep{wyatt2009dynamic}, gene regulation in cell biology \citep{wang2021network}, and scene graphs in computer vision \citep{suhail2021energy}.
-Conventionally, a relation between two actors is indicated by the presence or absence of a tie: a binary state between two nodes in a network.
-Though connected ties are seemingly identical in binary networks, relations by nature often have degrees of strength, which can be represented by generic values to distinguish them.
-Transitioning from the dichotomous state of relation to the granular magnitude of strength requires a class of models to comprehend the richness of valued networks.
+Networks are used to represent relational phenomena in many domains, such as stock relations in financial market \citep{feng2019temporal}, scene graphs in computer vision \citep{suhail2021energy}, and mitochondrial networks in cancer metabolism \citep{han2023spatial}.
+Conventionally, relations are indicated by the presence or absence of ties.
+Though connected ties are seemingly identical, relations by nature have degree of strength, which can be represented by generic values to distinguish them.
+Often, valued networks are dichotomized into binary networks for analysis, which curtails the information that original networks convey.
+To prevent potential bias from data thresholding \citep{thomas2011valued}, \cite{ValuedERGM} extended the Exponential-family Random Graph Model (ERGM) to fit networks with count dyad values. \cite{desmarais2012statistical} and \cite{wilson2017stochastic} focused on networks with continuous-valued edges.
+Moreover, \cite{caimo2020multilayer} proposed to model weighted networks in a hierarchical multilayer framework.

-Established by \cite{frank1986markov} and \cite{wasserman1996logit}, Exponential-family Random Graph Model (ERGM) provides a flexible yet parsimonious way of modeling and simulating networks with complex structural patterns.
-As a probability distribution of networks with dependent ties, ERGM defines local forces that shape global structure to facilitate statistical inference \citep{hunter2008ergm}.
-Often, valued networks are dichotomized into binary networks for ERGM analysis.
-As polarization of dyad values conceals the quantitative information that original networks convey, \cite{ValuedERGM} and \cite{desmarais2012statistical} generalized the ERGM framework for modeling valued networks to prevent potential bias from data thresholding.

-Relational phenomena also progress in time.
-For instance, \cite{vanhems2013estimating} investigated the transmission of hospital-acquired infections through recurring contacts among patients and health care workers.
-Similarly, as the volatile market of clean energy develops, \cite{zhang2019dynamic} analyzed the syndicated investments under cooperating and competitive relations among venture capital firms.
-It is of great importance to understand when and how participants and their relations in a system change gradually. \cite{robins2001random} first studied the network dynamics over discrete time steps under the ERGM framework. \cite{wyatt2009dynamic} and \cite{wyatt2010discovering} explicitly specified a dynamic feature term in ERGM to capture the change in dyad values over time. \cite{hanneke2006discrete} and \cite{TERGM} also defined a Temporal ERGM (TERGM) to fit dynamic networks, by directly specifying a conditional ERGM between consecutive networks.

-For binary networks, network evolution regards (1) incidence: how often new ties are formed, and (2) duration: how long old ties last once they are formed.
-As shown in \cite{STERGM}, these two factors can be positively and negatively associated at the same time, hence making the interpretation of models used in the literature problematic.
-Specifically, incidence and duration can be measured by dyad formation and dissolution, respectively.
-Posing that the process that results in dyad formation is different from the process that results in dyad dissolution, \cite{STERGM} proposed the Separable Temporal ERGM (STERGM) to dissect the confounding effects with two independent models for dynamic binary networks.